 - Electricity, logs for woodburner inc. in rent

 - Bed linen & towels inc. in rent

 - Lockable bike storage for 2 bikes

 - Use of mature garden with garden furniture & BBQ

 - Shops, pubs & cafes 2 mins walk

 - Note: This property is suitable for guests aged 18 and over only.

 About the location

 Penrith 14 miles.

-The historic town of Appleby, set at the heart of the lush Eden Valley, is one of the loveliest towns in the north of England and was originally the county town of Westmorland.
+The historic town of Appleby-in-Westmorland lies in a loop of the River Eden and is overlooked by the Pennine range with the Lake District Fells showing on the western horizon.
+Set at the heart of the lush Eden Valley and steeped in history, this is one of the loveliest towns in the north of England and was originally the county town of Westmorland.
+Appleby is nestled between the Lakes and Yorkshire Dales, so guests can enjoy the contrasting scenery of these two national parks, plus numerous walking and cycling opportunities as well as the fantastic leisure centre in the town.
 The picturesque street of Boroughgate, with some interesting old buildings, is at the heart of the town and links the well-preserved Norman Castle with the fine medieval Church of St. Lawrence.
 Appleby is a major stop on the Settle-Carlisle Railway, which is one of the most beautiful railway journeys in Britain, and still today many of the old steam trains wend their way along this line and over the historic and awe-inspiring Ribblehead viaduct.
 Visit Appleby in June and experience the atmosphere of the three hundred-year old Horse Fair.
 With the delightful Ullswater and the magnificent Lake District within easy reach, this is an ideal holiday location.